isomerpages/imh-bicomh/_registration/Terms and Conditions.md

 Contact Information</p>
 <p>(i)&nbsp;&nbsp;&nbsp;&nbsp; A variety of information may be collected,
-including your first name, surname, Profession, Designation, Department, MCR/SNB/PRN number, Organisation, Institution, Institution Address, Business Email Address, and Payment Card Information (for payment).</p>
+including your first name, surname, Profession, Designation, Department, MCR/SNB/PRN number, Organisation, Institution, Business Email Address, and Payment Card Information (for payment).</p>
 <p>(ii)&nbsp;&nbsp; For students who are representing your schools, your
 school email address is considered business contact information.
 Should you wish to provide your personal email address and contact number, please